 Call us today

 In short, the answer is “yes.”
 Synthetic cathinones can be addictive.
 In animal studies, rats would self-administer the drugs, and individuals have reported strong cravings in association with synthetic cathinone use.
-Scientists do believe that use of synthetic cathinones over a period of time can cause individuals to develop a tolerance, meaning that they require an increased dose of the drug to achieve the desired effect.
+Individuals may develop a tolerance, meaning that they require an increased dose of the drug to achieve the desired effect.
 With tolerance comes strong withdrawal symptoms that include:2

-Synthetic cathinones have been known to produce withdrawal symptoms, such as anxiety, depression, insomnia, paranoia, and tremors when their use is stopped.
-Individuals wishing to recover from abuse of synthetic cathinones may benefit from medical detox to ensure they remain safe and comfortable during the detox process.
-Medical detox also increases the likelihood that individuals will successfully complete detox, since support is available around the clock.
+Individuals wishing to recover from abuse of synthetic cathinones may benefit from medical detox to ensure they remain safe and comfortable during the withdrawal process.
+Medically supervised withdrawal management increases the likelihood that individuals will successfully complete detox, since support is available around the clock.

 Treatment for an addiction to synthetic cathinones will include behavioral therapies, such as Cognitive Behavioral Therapy, Contingency Management, and Motivational Enhancement Therapy.